Fall Is Open Enrollment Season

 Preparing for Open Enrollment

 It pays to prepare for open enrollment.
 You may have choices to make, and not much time to make them.
-To help you choose among plans, read Types of Health Plans in this issue of FAIR Health Consumer Access.
+To help you choose among plans, read What Do You Want from a Health Plan? in this issue.
 Are you going to apply for coverage through the Health Insurance Marketplace?
 If so, here’s a checklist of information you may want to gather in advance.

 If you miss open enrollment, you still may have opportunities to change your coverage before next year’s open enrollment period.
 Most employers let you make changes to your coverage for certain life events, whenever they happen.
 Those events may include the birth of a child or loss of coverage under a spouse’s plan.
 The Health Insurance Marketplace allows “special enrollment periods” for similar sorts of events.
 Even so, open enrollment season is your best chance to sign up for or change your health coverage.